Did you know beetles make up about 40% of insect species?

-The hard exosketon is made of plates called sclerites.
+The hard exoskeleton is made of plates called sclerites.

-The head – contains antennae, eyes and mouth.
+The head – contains antennae, eyes and a mouth.

 Adult beetles have two sets of wings.

-Some have special eyes which allow them to see above and below the waterline.
+Some have remarkable eyes which allow them to see above and below the waterline.

 A single beetle can lay thousands of eggs in its lifetime.